libsdl-org/SDL_ttf/docs/README-migration.md

 In general we have switched to using UTF8 in the API.
 Functions which had 3 variants, for Latin-1, UTF-8, and UCS2, now accept UTF-8 text.
 In addition, those functions now have an optional length parameter which allows you to render substrings.

+The solid color rendering functions have been removed in favor of the higher quality shaded and blended functions.

 The following functions have been renamed:
 * TTF_FontAscent() => TTF_GetFontAscent()
 * TTF_FontDescent() => TTF_GetFontDescent()